Relational Therapy

 Meet the specialists

-— Rebecca Bruno, Licensed Marriage & Family Therapist in Pasadena, CA
+— Cate Morrow, Licensed Marriage & Family Therapist in Chicago, IL

 Central to the relational therapy approach is the idea that we are shaped by our social world and relationships, and that having good relationships is essential for our wellbeing.
 The main goal of relational therapy is to examine how one's relationships with others have affected their emotional and mental health.
 Through this investigation, people can learn new techniques for creating healthier and more fulfilling relationships and a deeper awareness of their relationship patterns.